-So, How can we be good in writing effective user stories?
-Before get into that, lets first understand the basics of user stories.
+However, an effective user story needs a good understanding of the character and storyline.
+So, How can we be good at writing effective user stories?
+Before getting into that, let’s first understand the basics of user stories.

-User Story is a popular format of representing a feature or user requirements of a software system from an external user perspective.
-The format comprises of three key elements as shown below:
+User Story is a popular format for representing a feature or user requirements of a software system from an external user perspective.
+The format comprises three key elements as shown below:

 As a <User role>